djyde/sairin/README.md

 # Sairin

-A blog engine based on GitHub issue and Vercel.
+A blog engine based on GitHub issue with the power of Next.js [ISR](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration).

 ## On Clieck Deploy